-The recent bombing attacks in Syria and the outright civilian slaughter unfolding behind its borders is but one link in a long chain of state collapses trailing back beyond the fall of Rome.
+The recent bombing attacks in Syria and the outright civilian slaughter unfolding behind its borders is but one link in a long chain of epic state collapses trailing back beyond the fall of Rome.
 Instability is inherent to autocratic regimes: the more concentrated the power, the less secure the system.

 Yet personal character, like precious metals, does have its rarer veins.
 It isn’t equally distributed among all mankind or among all regions of Earth.
 Mankind’s very exodus from Africa displayed within humanity varying strains of curiosity and intrepidity — not to mention avarice and recklessness.

 Were we aided in our struggles by other nations?
 Undoubtedly yes.
 But these were not the selfless sacrifices of nations who sought only the natural equality of all.
 These were the very countries whose oppressive governments drove us across the Atlantic in great numbers.

 So what of peoples in distant eastern reaches of the globe, whose inherited character seems less even tempered or less well refined?
 Ought we, in the spirit of our natural equality, extend a helping hand backward across the wide oceans to aid in their elevation to our natural state?
-Do they deserve the benefit of the doubt as to their potential for redemption?
+Do they deserve our benefit of the doubt as to their potential for redemption?

-In the case of Syria we find a people who, until very recently, have remained complacent under autocratic regimes for decades, yet divided among themselves by ethnic and sectarian loyalties.
+In the case of Syria we find a people who until very recently have remained complacent under autocratic regimes for decades, yet divided among themselves by ethnic and sectarian loyalties.
 What sort of character does this demonstrate?
-Are there pockets of rebels who possess our sense of a universal human equality — those not simply fighting for their own survival, or for a victory over rival factions?
+Are there pockets of rebels who possess our sense of a universal human equality — those not simply fighting for their own survival or for a victory over rival factions?
 How would they be identified at this point?
 Why have they not yet emigrated or fled?

-When our own forefathers were oppressed, or even just marginalized in their own respective homelands, they did not stay — neither to tolerate the oppression, nor to return the intolerance and the prejudice they faced.
+When our own forefathers were oppressed, or even just marginalized in their own respective homelands, they did not stay — neither to tolerate the oppression nor to return the intolerance and the prejudice they faced.
 They left for America.
 And therein they proved to be of a different sort of character.

-It is neither the responsibility of the U.S., nor of any nation beyond those that comprise the Middle East itself, either to draw up or to impose a plan for lasting civil order.
-The survival of any administration or regime and, in fact, of any nation hinges upon the capacity of a great majority of its citizenry to govern their own lives, to respect the lives of their fellow citizens — and to stand up against those who won’t.
+It is neither the responsibility of the U.S. nor of any nation beyond those that comprise the Middle East itself either to draw up or to impose a plan for lasting civil order.
+The survival of any administration or regime and in fact of any nation hinges upon the capacity of a great majority of its citizenry to govern their own lives, to respect the lives of their fellow citizens — and to stand up against those who won’t.

-If the citizens of a country are incapable of such civil sophistication and so require a dictatorial regime to maintain order; or if they have the necessary sophistication but lack the courage to fight for that order; then no amount of foreign intervention will ever create a stable nation.
+If the citizens of a country are incapable of such civil sophistication and so require a dictatorial regime to maintain order; or if they have the necessary sophistication but lack the courage to fight for that order, then no amount of foreign intervention will ever create a stable nation.